Fixposition SDK 0.0.0-heads/main-0-g155c724

 118 *

-119 * @returns true if signal was raised, false otherwise
+119 * @returns true if signal was raised and we should abort, false otherwise

 120 */